awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 The `Resource` element specifies the object or objects to which the action applies\.
 Statements must include either a `Resource` or a `NotResource` element\.
 You specify a resource using an ARN or using the wildcard \(\*\) to indicate that the statement applies to all resources\.

 You can restrict access to specific Auto Scaling groups and launch configurations by using their ARNs to identify the resource that the IAM policy applies to\.
-For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
+For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS service namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

 An Auto Scaling group has the following ARN\.